-Attention deficit hyperactivity disorder (ADHD) is a fairly common medical disorder.
+Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder.
 It’s most often diagnosed in childhood or adolescence.
-The Centers for Disease Control and Prevention report that close to 11 percent of American children ages 4 to 17 have been diagnosed with ADHD since 2011.
+In a parent report from 2011, the Centers for Disease Control and Prevention report that close to 11 percent of American children ages 4 to 17 have been diagnosed with ADHD.

-However, more than half of children with ADHD continue to experience the symptoms of the disorder as adults.
-Today, around 8 million adults suffer from ADHD.
+However, more than half of children with ADHD continue to experience symptoms as adults.
+Today, around 8 million adults live with ADHD.
 Many go on to lead healthy lives with successful careers.
 Some even become famous.

-Here’s a collection of some well-known faces of people who happen to deal with ADHD.
+Here’s a collection of some well-known people who just happen to live with ADHD.

 ADHD made schoolwork difficult for Phelps when he was little.
 He liked to move, acted up in class, and had a hard time getting his work finished.
 Phelps was diagnosed with ADHD at age 9.

 “I [saw] kids who, we were all in the same class, and the teachers treated them differently than they would treat me,” Phelps told People magazine.
 “I had a teacher tell me that I would never amount to anything and I would never be successful.”

 Medication made his symptoms better, but it was in the pool that Phelps found the ability to deal with his disorder.
 The routine of practice and the soothing effects of the water helped him to cope and excel.

 “I think the biggest thing for me, once I found that it was okay to talk to someone and seek help, I think that’s something that has changed my life forever,” he says.
 “Now I’m able to live life to its fullest.”

 At his retirement, Phelps was the most decorated Olympian of all time.
 He’s won 28 Olympic medals, 23 of which are gold.

 This “Dancing with the Stars” performer and professional dancer went public with her ADHD diagnosis in 2009.